killuday/blog-app/blogposts/perfumes.md

 ---

 **About the Author:** Uday Bhanu is a front-end web developer and perfume enthusiast based in Mohali, India.
-Follow his scented adventures on [Instagram](https://www.instagram.com/udaybhanu/) and [Twitter](https://twitter.com/udaybhanu).
+Follow his scented adventures on [Instagram 📸](https://www.instagram.com/udaypapi/) and [Twitter 🐦](https://twitter.com/udaypapi).